rvesse/airline/docs/guide/practise/workshop.md

 ## Workshop Overview

+Due to time constraints this will be more of an interactive demo, almost everything in these slides is in the GitHub repo so you can play along.

-For this workshop we are going to build an example command line application called `send-it` that is designed for shipping of packages.
+For this workshop we are going to build an example command line application called `send-it` for shipping of packages.
 The example code in these slides is typically truncated to omit things like import declarations for brevity, the full code is linked alongside each example.

 The example code all lives inside the Airline git repository at [https://github.com/rvesse/airline/tree/master/airline-examples](https://github.com/rvesse/airline/tree/master/airline-examples)